Vitor-Dubiela/googlesheets-app/README.md

 ## Running the project
 - To run the application, use the following command: node index
-(Optional) or if have nodemon installed, just run the code: nodemon
+- (Optional) or if have nodemon installed, just run the code: nodemon
+- The app is going to execute everytime you enter the default page "localhost:8080".